deavmi/HaikuDocs/docs/3rdPartySoftware/Utilities/TinyTim/README.md

 ![tinytim1](img/tinytim1.png "The TinyTim window")

-Enter the URL in the entry field and click on the button named "Submit this URL to tinyurl.com".
+Enter the URL in the entry field and click on the button named `Submit this URL to tinyurl.com`.
 After a brief interval, the shortend URL will be displayed below the button.
-You can now click the button named "Copy to clipboard" to copy the short URL to the Haiku system clipboard.
+You can now click the button named `Copy to clipboard` to copy the short URL to the Haiku system clipboard.

 ![tinytim1](img/tinytim2.png "The TinyTim window after use")